-Anxiety: We all live with it.
+Anxiety: we all live with it.
 Anxiety is a normal reaction to the kinds of pressures we encounter every day.
-Unchecked or out of balance, anxiety can play havoc in a your young person’s mental health.
+Unchecked or out of balance, anxiety can wreak havoc on a young person’s mental health.

 Signs of Anxiety

 |Worry about test grades, athletic ability, romantic breakup or other important life events.||Constant, nagging worry that causes anxiety and interferes with daily activities.|

 |Embarrassment or shyness in uncomfortable or awkward social situations.||Avoiding social situations for fear of being judged, embarrassed, humiliated or bullied.|

 |A case of nerves or “butterflies” before a big test, an athletic or stage performance or other significant event.||Panic attacks out-of-the-blue and feelings of dread or fear of having another one.|